 Which means – the place between rectum and bladder is occupied by vitiated vata it affects the easy flow of urine, stools and semen by enlarging the gland “ Ashteela”.

 This gland when affected by vitiated vata dosha , causes a disease called “vataashteela” (or benign prostate hypertrophy).

 The prostate gland enlarges in all men as age advances.
 BPH is very common and affects one third of men who are over 50.
 A person suffering from BPH does not have the increased risk of prostate cancer.

 Functions of Prostate gland

+Before pondering about the Ayurvedic Treatment for BPH, let us know about the physiology of prostate gland.
 One of the main functions of the prostate is to produce a fluid, which contribute to the liquid portion of semen and this liquid allows the sperm to move freely and facilitates an environment for sperm motility.

 The gland is divided into peripheral, transitional and central zone.
 The overgrowth takes place in central zone which leads to BPH.

 Prostate gland surrounds urethra.
 When prostate gland enlarges, it constricts the urethra reducing the urine flow.
 The emptying of bladder becomes very difficult because of this.
 These effects force men to opt for ayurvedic treatment for bph, which is without side effects and safe.

 According to present medical concepts the actual cause of prostate enlargement is unknown.
 But the causes of BPH are very well explained In ayurveda which is based on tridosha theory.
 Read Causes and Symptoms of Benign Prostatic Hypertrophy- An Ayurveda View